 Extended Equipment Lifespan

 By proactively addressing issues and performing timely maintenance activities, it is possible to extend the lifespan of critical assets.
 This reduces the need for premature equipment replacements and capital expenditures, resulting in long-term cost savings and improved asset utilization.
-Averna states that the adoption of predictive maintenance can lead to a 70-75% decrease in breakdowns, resulting in a longer equipment lifespan.
+Averna states that adopting predictive maintenance can lead to a 70-75% reduction in breakdowns, resulting in a longer equipment lifespan.

 Improved Customer Satisfaction